avadhutp/golang-testing/README.md

 # Testing in Go ![logo](images/gopher.ico)

+My talk from Yelp (London) Engineering Learning Group.
 This repository serves to demonstrate how one can go about writing unit tests for their Go code.

 ### To run locally
 ```go